 |Condensed Matter Physics||Strongly correlated systems, device physics, low dimensional systems, CM theory, biophysics, other areas connected with life sciences|

 |Astrophysics||Stellar formation, CMB, astrophysics with all wavelength and radiations, (including GW), cosmology, indirect DMM searches|

 How long should my presentation be?

 One should expect the exam to last roughly 90 minutes (try to reserve a 2-hour block with your committee).
-The candidate should plan to talk for 45 minutes, leaving at least 15 minutes for questions on the talk itself and another 15-20 minutes for questions on related basic physics principles.
-The committee should also have an additional 10-15 minutes for a closed session.
+The candidate should plan to talk for 45 minutes, leaving the remaining time for questions from the committee and a closed session.